4D1B/Skype-Message-Classification/README.md

 ```
 final.to_csv('software.csv')
 ```
 Finally, the output is converted to a csv formatted file.
+It is to be noted that, this CSV file will be created to the present working directory of the execution command.

 ## Built With